The Cooper Companies (NYSE:COO) Posts Quarterly Earnings Results, Beats Estimates By $0.29 EPS

-The Cooper Companies (NYSE:COO) posted its quarterly earnings results on Wednesday.
-The medical device company reported $3.38 earnings per share for the quarter, topping the consensus estimate of $3.09 by $0.29, MarketWatch Earnings reports.
-The company had revenue of $719.50 million for the quarter, compared to the consensus estimate of $691.63 million.
-The Cooper Companies had a return on equity of 11.63% and a net margin of 91.23%.
-The firm’s quarterly revenue was up 37.1% compared to the same quarter last year.
-During the same quarter in the prior year, the business posted $1.51 EPS.
+The Cooper Companies (NYSE:COO) posted its earnings results on Wednesday.
+The medical device company reported $3.38 earnings per share (EPS) for the quarter, beating the consensus estimate of $3.09 by $0.29, MarketWatch Earnings reports.
+The Cooper Companies had a net margin of 91.23% and a return on equity of 11.63%.
+The firm had revenue of $719.50 million during the quarter, compared to analysts’ expectations of $691.63 million.
+During the same period in the previous year, the business posted $1.51 EPS.
+The business’s revenue was up 37.1% compared to the same quarter last year.

-In related news, CEO Albert G. White III sold 79,745 shares of the business’s stock in a transaction that occurred on Monday, March 8th.
-The stock was sold at an average price of $388.62, for a total value of $30,990,501.90.
-Following the transaction, the chief executive officer now directly owns 48,967 shares of the company’s stock, valued at approximately $19,029,555.54.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, SVP Agostino Ricupati sold 2,643 shares of the company’s stock in a transaction that occurred on Thursday, April 15th.
-The stock was sold at an average price of $397.92, for a total value of $1,051,702.56.
-Following the completion of the transaction, the senior vice president now owns 2,709 shares of the company’s stock, valued at $1,077,965.28.
+In other news, SVP Agostino Ricupati sold 2,643 shares of the company’s stock in a transaction on Thursday, April 15th.
+The shares were sold at an average price of $397.92, for a total transaction of $1,051,702.56.
+Following the completion of the sale, the senior vice president now owns 2,709 shares of the company’s stock, valued at $1,077,965.28.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Also, CEO Albert G. White III sold 79,745 shares of the company’s stock in a transaction on Monday, March 8th.
+The stock was sold at an average price of $388.62, for a total transaction of $30,990,501.90.
+Following the sale, the chief executive officer now directly owns 48,967 shares of the company’s stock, valued at approximately $19,029,555.54.
 The disclosure for this sale can be found here.
-Corporate insiders own 1.70% of the company’s stock.
+1.70% of the stock is owned by corporate insiders.

 About The Cooper Companies